 A pitch deck is usually a 10-20 slide presentation designed to give a short summary of your company, your business plan and your startup vision.
-Pitch decks also serve very different purposes, from trying to get a meeting with a new investor, to presenting in front of a stage, and each one of them should follow a different structure.
+It also serves very different purposes, from trying to get a meeting with a new investor, to presenting in front of a stage, and each one of them should follow a different structure.

-This is one of the most searched pitch deck references on the internet, probably because it’s a company so familiar to us all.
-As you will see, this is a classic 10 Slide Investor Pitch Deck template, not too far from Dave McClure’s Startup Viagra.
+The Airbnb Pitch Deck is one of the most searched references on the internet, probably because it’s a company so familiar to us all.
+As you will see, this is a classic 10 Slide Investor Deck template, most startups are using these days.

-We’ve also taken the liberty of redesigning the original pitch deck using Slidebean's pitch deck templates, and wrote a full article about the process and a teardown of the original content.
+We’ve also taken the liberty of redesigning the original slides using Slidebean's Pitch Deck Templates, and wrote a full article about the process and a teardown of the original content.
 You can find that here:

 The killer slide in this presentation is their business model slide because it lays out their revenue model in the simplest possible way.
 They make a 10% commission on each transaction, period.